saucelabs/elemental-next/frontend/docs/updated-tips/33-xpath-vs-css-2/xpath-vs-css-2.md

   - locators
   - locator strategy
 level: 2
-category: benchmarks
+category: resources
 language: all
 ---

-# CSS vs. XPath, under a microscope
+# CSS vs. XPath, Under a Microscope

 ## Intro

 >**NOTE: This is part 2 of 3.
 For the first installment, [go here](http://elementalselenium.com/tips/32-xpath-vs-css)==**`!!
 Internal link needs replacing !!`**==.
 For the last installment, go [here](http://elementalselenium.com/tips/34-xpath-vs-css-revisited-2)==**`!!
 Internal link needs replacing !!`**==.**

-## Use Case

 In a previous tip we reviewed [the performance of CSS vs. XPath against Sauce Labs](http://elementalselenium.com/tips/32-xpath-vs-css)==**`!!
 Internal link needs replacing !!`**==.
 While it demonstrated that each locator strategy is reasonably equivalent across browsers, it didn't adequately paint the whole picture for us.